NHERI-SimCenter/GroundMotionUtilities/EQHazard/Readme.md

 OpenSHA is distributed under the Apache 2.0 license, Copyright 2010 OpenSHA.org and the University of Southern California (USC).

-EQScenario source and executable files are distributed under the included [license](License), Copyright 2018 The Regents of the University of California.
+EQHazard source and executable files are distributed under the included [license](License), Copyright 2018 The Regents of the University of California.

 ## TODO
 These are features that are expected to be added in the near future: